 - How many third-party technologies do I have on my website?
 And what exactly do they do?

 - Are there any security checks in place to ensure third-party technologies do not capture or pass on sensitive information?

 As part of a layered approach to data protection, you should conduct an audit or assessment and seek help to rectify any vulnerabilities.
 Best practice should be based on a combination of observation, defence and protection.
 For example:

 - Performing a regular site scan to see just what is running on the site, which includes testing any new updates to detect any suspicious behaviour

 - Observing and monitoring site traffic in real time with real user activity to help identify any suspicious patterns so you can act before any damage can be done

-- Whitelisting trusted third-party services – creating a whitelist and blacklist allows you to only share data with trusted vendors
+- Allowing trusted third-party services – creating an allowlist and a blocklist allows you to only share data with trusted vendors

 With a real-time website security strategy and enforcement tools such as Ensighten’s MarSec™ solution, you can prevent website data leakage and unauthorized sharing of PII while complying with the CCPA and other data privacy regulations.

 “As attackers focus more on the client side, organizations must consider the impact of script and browser vulnerabilities more broadly.
 Work the above scenarios into your threat modelling and think about how to best protect your customers and their experiences with your site,” notes analyst Forrester.